Les Holden

 Leslie Hubert Holden, MC, AFC (6 March 1895 – 18 September 1932) was an Australian fighter ace of World War I and later a commercial aviator.
 A South Australian, he joined the Light Horse in May 1915, serving in Egypt and France.
 In December 1916, he volunteered for the Australian Flying Corps and qualified as a pilot.
 As a member of No. 2 Squadron on the Western Front, he gained the sobriquets "Lucky Les" and "the homing pigeon" after a series of incidents that saw him limping back to base in bullet-riddled aircraft.
 He was awarded the Military Cross, and went on to achieve five aerial victories flying Airco DH.5s and Royal Aircraft Factory S.E.5s.

 Promoted to captain, Holden finished the war as an instructor with No. 6 (Training) Squadron in England, where his work earned him the Air Force Cross.
 After leaving the Australian Flying Corps in 1919, he became a manager at the family firm of Holden's Motor Body Builders and joined the part-time Citizen Air Force, before setting up as a commercial pilot and establishing his own air service.
-In 1929, he located Charles Kingsford Smith and Charles Ulm in the north-west Australian desert after the pair was reported missing on a flight to England in the Southern Cross.
+In 1929, he located Charles Kingsford Smith and Charles Ulm in the north-west Australian desert after the pair were reported missing on a flight to England in the Southern Cross.
 Holden began transport operations in New Guinea in 1931.
 He was killed the following year in a passenger plane crash in Australia.

 Family and early life

 Leslie Hubert Holden was born on 6 March 1895 in East Adelaide, South Australia, to travelling businessman Hubert William Holden and his wife Annie Maria.
-Les was the nephew of Henry Holden, who later founded the Adelaide-based firm Holden's Motor Body Builders with his son Edward.
+Les was the nephew of H. J. Holden, who later founded the Adelaide-based firm Holden's Motor Body Builders with his son Edward.
 Hubert Holden landed a partnership with Nestlé in 1905, and the family moved to Turramurra, New South Wales.
 Les completed his education at Sydney Church of England Grammar School, and joined Nestlé in 1911 as a salesman.
 By the time Australia entered World War I in August 1914, he was an assistant manager.